 The Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA) is a comprehensive health care program in which the VA shares the cost of covered health care services and supplies with eligible beneficiaries.
-The program is administered by Health Administration Center and the offices are located in Denver, Colorado.
+The program is administered by the Health Administration Center and the offices are located in Denver, Colorado.

 Due to the similarity between CHAMPVA and the Department of Defense (DoD) TRICARE program (sometimes referred to by its old name, CHAMPUS) the two are often mistaken for each other.
 CHAMPVA is a Department of Veterans Affairs program whereas TRICARE is a regionally managed health care program for active duty and retired members of the uniformed services, their families, and survivors.

-In some cases a veteran may look to be eligible for both/either program on paper.
-However, if you are a military retiree, or the spouse of a veteran who was killed in action, you are and will always be a TRICARE beneficiary, you can´t choose between the two.
+In some cases, a veteran may look to be eligible for both/either program on paper.
+However, if you are a military retiree or the spouse of a veteran who was killed in action, you are and will always be a TRICARE beneficiary, you can´t choose between the two.

 Eligibility for CHAMPVA